-Following the first full year of compliance, Gwent Police's 2021/22 assessment against the FM Code's financial management standards is detailed below.
+Following two full years of compliance therefore, Gwent Police's 2022/23 assessment against the FM Code's financial management standards is detailed below.
 A detailed assessment of the evidence in support of the assessment is maintained, with only the subsequent action plan produced in this Statement.

-FM Code Se ctions and Standards Principle Assurance The Responsibilities of the Chief Finance Officer and Leadership Team Leadership Reasonable The authority complies with the CIPFA Statement on the Role of the Chief Finance Officer in Local Government.
-Leadership Substantial Governance and financial management style The leadership team demonstrates in its actions and behaviours responsibility for governance and internal control.
-Assurance Substantial The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016).
-Accountability Substantial

-The financial management style of the authority supports financial sustainability.
-Sustainability Reasonable Long to medium- term financial management The authority has carried out a credible and transparent financial resilience assessment.
-Assurance Partial The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members.
+FM Code Sect ions and Standards Principle Assurance The Responsibilities of the Chief Finance Officer and Leadership Team The leadership team is able to demonstrate that the services provided by the authority provide value for money.
+Leadership Reasonable The authority complies with the CIPFA Statement on the Role of the Chief Finance Officer in Local Government.
+Leadership Substantial Governance and financial management style The leadership team demonstrates in its actions and behaviours responsibility for Assurance Substantial governance and internal control.
+The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016).
+Accountability Substantial The financial management style of the authority supports financial sustainability.
+Sustainability Reasonable Long to medium-term financial management The authority has carried out a credible and transparent financial resilience assessment.
+Assurance Reasonable The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members.
 Sustainability Substantial The authority complies with the CIPFA Prudential Code for Capital Finance in Local Authorities.
 Standards Substantial The authority has a rolling multi-year medium-term financial plan consistent with sustainable service plans.
 Sustainability Reasonable The annual budget The authority complies with its statutory obligations in respect of the budget setting process.
-Standards Substantial The budget report includes a statement by the Chief Finance Officer on the robustness of the estimates and a statement on the adequacy of the proposed financial reserves.
-Standards Substantial Stakeholder engagement and business plans The authority has engaged where appropriate with key stakeholders in developing its long-term financial strategy, mediumterm financial plan and annual budget.
-Transparency Substantial The authority uses an appropriate documented Transparency Reasonable option appraisal methodology to demonstrate the value for money of its decisions.
-Monitoring financial performance The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
-Assurance Reasonable The leadership team monitors the elements of its balance sheet that pose a significant risk to its financial sustainability Leadership Substantial External financial reporting The Chief Finance Officer has personal and statutory responsibility for ensuring that the statement of accounts produced by the local authority complies with the reporting requirements of the Code of Practice on Local Authority Accounting in the United Kingdom.
-Accountability Substantial The presentation of the final outturn figures and variations from budget allows the leadership team to make strategic financial decisions.
+Standards Substantial The budget report includes a statement by the Chief Finance Standards Substantial

+Officer on the robustness of the estimates and a statement on the adequacy of the proposed financial reserves.
+Stakeholder engagement and business plans The authority has engaged where appropriate with key stakeholders in developing its long-term financial strategy, medium-term financial plan and annual budget.
+Transparency Substantial The authority uses an appropriate documented option appraisal methodology to demonstrate the value for money of its decisions.
+Transparency Reasonable Monitoring financial performance The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
+Assurance Reasonable The leadership team monitors the elements of its balance sheet that pose a significant risk to its financial sustainability Leadership Substantial External financial reporting The Chief Finance Officer has personal and statutory responsibility for ensuring that the statement of accounts produced by the local authority complies with the reporting Accountability Substantial requirements of the Code of Practice on Local Authority Accounting in the United Kingdom.
+The presentation of the final outturn figures and variations from budget allows the leadership team to make strategic financial decisions.
 Accountability Substantial

 Assurance Definitions Substantial All areas reviewed of the organisation's financial management arrangements were found to comply with the FM Code.
-Reasonable Most areas reviewed of the organisation's financial management Reasonable arrangements were found to comply with the FM Code.
+Reasonable Most areas reviewed of the organisation's financial management arrangements were found to comply with the FM Code.
 Partial Most areas reviewed of the organisation's financial management arrangements were found not to comply with the FM Code.
-None All areas reviewed of the organisation's financial management None arrangements were found not to comply with the FM Code.
+None All areas reviewed of the organisation's financial management arrangements were found not to comply with the FM Code.

-2021/22 Action Plan
+2022/23 Action Plan

-No significant weaknesses were identified for 2021/22; and no further issues identified that have not already been captured in the 2020/21 Action Plan which continue to be addressed below.
+No significant weaknesses were identified for 2022/23 (as was the case in 2021/22 also); and no further issues identified that have not already been captured in the 2020/21 Action Plan which continue to be addressed below.